immich-app/immich/docs/docs/features/monitoring.md

 ### Configuration

-Immich will not expose a metrics endpoint by default.
+Immich will not expose an endpoint for metrics by default.
 To enable this endpoint, you can add the `IMMICH_METRICS=true` environmental variable to your `.env` file.
 Note that only the server and microservices containers currently use this variable.

 :::note
 `IMMICH_METRICS` is equivalent to enabling the following three environmental variables: `IMMICH_API_METRICS`, `IMMICH_HOST_METRICS`, and `IMMICH_IO_METRICS`.
 If you would like to only expose certain kinds of metrics, you can set only those environmental variables to `true`.
 Explicitly setting the environmental variable for a metric group overrides `IMMICH_METRICS` for that group.